-A plethora of research facilities both on and off campus allow our students to conduct in-depth research alongside faculty on many topics infisheries and aquaculture.
-This experience is a valuable part of a student’s portfolio when searching forfisheries and aquaculture jobs.
+A plethora of research facilities both on and off campus allow our students to conduct in-depth research alongside faculty on many topics in fisheries and aquaculture.
+This experience is a valuable part of a student’s portfolio when searching for fisheries and aquaculture jobs.
 Some of the subjects you can expect to study and research include:

 By delving into research on these and many other topics, Florida Tech students gain valuable experience they can use in future fisheries and aquaculture jobs.

 Because aquaculture is a growing industry, graduates in fisheries and aquaculture can expect to obtain entry-level employment after graduation with private firms, government agencies, research laboratories, commercial food and ornamental fish companies, or public institutions such as museums, aquariums and zoos.
 With a solid foundation in biology and agriculture technology, you can also choose a career in research, or teaching, or pursue a graduate degree program.
 Florida Tech grads receive a strong background in biology based on such courses as culture techniques of salt and freshwater algae, crustaceans, finfish, and mollusks—a background necessary to effectively compete for fisheries and aquaculture jobs.

 Employers that have recruited Florida Tech students with a fisheries and aquaculture degree have been recruited by: